Fantasy Tribes Rules

 [2.3 - Voting]

-- -1 Point for voting incorrectly
+- -1 points for voting incorrectly

-- -2 Points for each vote against
+- -2 points for each vote against

-- 2 Points for voting correctly before merge/mergatory
+- 2 points for voting correctly before merge/mergatory

-- 5 Points for voting correctly after merge/mergatory
+- 5 points for voting correctly after merge/mergatory

-- In the event of ties and revotes, a castaway can only earn or lose points once per person they voted for.
+- In the event of ties and revotes, a castaway can only get points for voting correctly or incorrectly once per person they voted for.

-- If a revote occurs because all votes were negated, votes will be counted multiple times.
+- In the event of a revote because all votes were negated, votes will be counted multiple times.

-- If a castaway’s opposing vote goes home due to rocks, their vote is deemed successful.
+- In the event of rocks, If someone a castaway was opposing in the vote goes home, their vote is deemed successful.

 [2.4 - Surviving]

-- -10 Points for not getting to play (Season 10 & 27)
+- -10 points for not getting to play (Season 10& 27)

-- 5 Points for making the merge (once everyone drops their tribal buffs)
+- 5 points for making the merge (once everyone drops their tribal buffs)

-- 5 Points for making it to Final Tribal Council
+- 5 points for making it to Final Tribal Council

 [2.5 - Edgic & Finale Pick]

-- 25 Points for coaches making their Edgic pick correctly
+- 25 points for coaches making their Edgic pick correctly

-- 10 Points for coaches making their Finale pick correctly
+- 10 points for coaches making their Finale pick correctly

 [2.6 - Redemption Island, EOE or any other type of returning]

-- 5 Points for getting back into the game
+- 5 points for getting back into the game

 [3.0 - Clarifications]